embedded-software-laboratory/p-dmpc/update_log.md

 Example: 2022-06-19, Jianye

+# 2022-06-26, Jianye
+- Improve visualization when simulating
+    - More hotkeys
+    - Use different colors to show vehicle priorities
+- Let centralized circle_scenario work
+- Find another alternative function called `all_elem_cycles()` for the MATLAB build-in function `allcycles()` which is only supported in at least R2021a.
+Since the former runs much slower than the latter, an if condition is added such that the former will only be executed if MATLAB version is lower than R2021a.

 # 2022-06-25, David
 - Added collision avoidance in Expert-Mode using reachability analysis
 - Adapted `TrafficInfo` to consider adjacent lanes in mixed traffic for coupling